 Lakshmi Challa has practiced immigration law exclusively for over twenty years.
-Her law firm, Challa Law Group, is headquartered in Richmond, VA, and has three offices: one in Morrisville, NC and an affiliate office in Hyderabad, India.
-She was recently re-appointed by the office of the Virginia Attorney General as Special Counsel on immigration matters (9th appointment).
+Her law firm, Challa Law Group, is headquartered in Richmond, VA.
+She served the Office of the Virginia Attorney General as Special Counsel on immigration matters for nearly a decade under Democratic and Republican administrations.
 She has also taught immigration compliance for university personnel at the University of Richmond.
 Ms. Challa obtained her law degree from the University of Richmond in 1995 and earned a B.A. from Andhra University in India in 1988.

-Ms. Challa has handled all aspects of employment and family-based immigration law, including extensive experience in organizing and preparing high-volume employment based petitions and permanent residency applications.
+Ms. Challa has handled all aspects of employment and family-based immigration law and she has extensive experience in organizing and preparing high-volume employment-based petitions and permanent residency applications.
 She also advises clients on visa processing at the consular level and meets regularly with consular officials.
 Ms. Challa represents clients in Department of Labor investigations and advises employers on immigration and I-9 compliance.

 On a national level she has worked with some of the largest computer consulting associations in the U.S., including the National Association of Computer Consulting Businesses (NACCB), ITAA (Information Technology Association of America) and TANA Business Section (a national association of Indian-owned businesses in the U.S.).
 In her capacity as Legislative Marshall for NACCB Lobby Day on Capitol Hill, she has also met directly with congressional representatives on issues relating to immigration law and policy.
 In addition, she spoke by invitation at the regional conference of the National Association of Foreign Student Advisors on immigration issues significant to college and university communities.
 She has also been invited to speak at both US and Indian universities (IITs) on immigration options for transfer to the U.S. She is a regular contributor to many monthly publications regarding immigration strategies for the global transfer of employees.
 Her lectures have been referenced in a number of national and international publications.
 Ms. Challa was invited to serve as a panelist at the Triangle Business Journal’s 2012 International Global Summit in Raleigh, North Carolina.
 She was also invited to speak as a panelist for the Connected Women of North Carolina’s Signature Event.